A Comprehensive Survey on Deep Graph Representation Learning: Molecular Property Prediction

 \subsection{Molecular Graph Representation Learning Backbones}

 Since node attributes and edge attributes are crucial to molecular representation, most works use GNN instead of traditional graph representation learning methods as backbones, since many GNN methods consider edge information.
-Existing GNNs designed for the general domain can be applied to molecular graph.
+Existing GNNs designed for the general domain can be applied to molecular graphs.
 Table \ref{tab:gnn} summarizes the GNNs used for molecular property prediction and the types of properties they can be applied to predict.

-Furthermore, many works customize their GNN structure by considering the chemical domain knowledge. \begin{itemize} \item First, the \textbf{chemical bonds} are taken into consideration carefully.
-For example, Ma et al. \cite{ma2020multi} use an additional edge GNN to model the chemical bonds separately.
+Furthermore, many works customize their GNN structure by considering the chemical domain knowledge. \begin{itemize} \item First, the \textbf{chemical bonds} and molecule interaction are taken into consideration carefully.
+For example, Ma et al. \citep{ma2020multi} use an additional edge GNN to model the chemical bonds separately.
 Specifically, given an edge $(v,w)$, they formulate an Edge-based GNN as:

 where ${\h}_{vw}^{(0)}=\sigma({\BW}_{\text{ein}}{\e}_{vw})$ is the input state of the Edge-based GNN, ${\BW}_{\text{ein}}\in \mathbb{R}^{d_{\text{hid}}\times d_e}$ is the input weight matrix.
-PotentialNet \cite{feinberg2018potentialnet} further uses different message passing operations for different edge types. \item Second, \textbf{motifs} in molecular graphs play an important role in molecular property prediction.
-GSN \cite{bouritsas2022improving} leverages substructure encoding to construct a topologically-aware message passing method.
+PotentialNet \citep{feinberg2018potentialnet} further uses different message passing operations for different edge types.
+DGNN-DDI \citep{ma2023dual} leverage dual graph neural networks to model the interaction between two molecules. \item Second, \textbf{motifs} in molecular graphs play an important role in molecular property prediction.
+GSN \citep{bouritsas2022improving} leverage substructure encoding to construct a topologically-aware message-passing method.
 Each node $v$ updates its state $\mathbf{h}^t_v$ by combining its previous state with the aggregated messages:

+where $\mathbf{x}^V_v, \mathbf{x}^V_u, \mathbf{x}^E_{u,v}, \mathbf{e}_{u,v}$ contains the substructure information associated with nodes and edges, $[]$ denotes a multiset.
+Yu et al. \citep{yu2022molecular} constructs a heterogeneous graph using motifs and molecules.
+Motifs and molecules are both treated as nodes and the edges model the relationship between motifs and graphs, for example, if a graph contains a motif, there will be an edge between them.
+MGSSL \citep{zhang2021motif} leverages a retrosynthesis-based algorithm BRICS and additional rules to find the motifs and combines motif layers with atom layers.
+It is a hierarchical framework jointly modeling atom-level information and motif-level information.
+Aouichaoui et al. \citep{aouichaoui2023combining} introduce group-contribution-based attention to highlight the most substructures in molecules.